-MINISTRY OF JUSTICE OF JAPAN 2024 Happiness Protected by Laws In order to live in this community, rules and regulations are necessary.
+Happiness Protected by Laws In order to live in this community, rules and regulations are necessary.
 Such rules ensure that family relationships with parents and children or brothers and sisters are accurately registered, that people can live safely within the community, and that ordered materials can be obtained without fail.
 Furthermore, to maintain peace and order in society, it is also essential that persons who harm others or commit crimes are appropriately punished.
 The Ministry of Justice not only establishes the basic rules applicable to society but also creates the basic judicial framework to ensure that these rules are complied.
 The Ministry also assumes responsibility for a broad range of legal issues under which those who have been punished are supported in the rehabilitation processes.
 In addition, the Ministry oversees the management of a system that helps citizens exercise their personal rights, such as the registration of real estate and notarization.

 Other important duties of the Ministry of Justice are to ensure appropriate immigration control of those entering and departing from Japan, that the basic human rights of individuals are respected, and that intelligence activities are carried out for the purpose of public security.

-♦ CONTENTS ♦

-About the Ministry of Justice

-Structure, Historical Background, Number of Personnel of budget base, and Budget .
-3

-2 Special Feature

-Promote the Prevention of Recidivism .
-5

-Revision of Criminal Laws Relating to Sexual Offences .
-7

-Promoting Measures against Unclaimed Land . ç

-Promotion of Measures for Realizing a Society of Harmonious Coexistence with Foreign Nationals/ Amending the Immigration Control Act in order to Resolve the Issues of Deportation Evasion and Long-term Detention

-Promotion of "Justice Affairs Diplomacy" · 13

-Introduction of the duties assumed by each department of the Ministry of Justice

-Minister's Secretariat

-International Affairs Division

-Facilities Division

-Judicial System Department · 21

-Civil Affairs Bureau ····· · 23

-Criminal Affairs Bureau

-Corrections Bureau

-Rehabilitation Bureau ·····

-Human Rights Bureau

-Litigation Bureau .
-33

-Immigration Services Agency .
-35

-Public Security Intelligence Agency

-Public Security Examination Commission- .
-38

-Research and Training Institute of the Ministry of Justice .
-39

-4 Qualifications and Employment

-Qualification Examinations .
-41
+CONTENTS About the Ministry of Justice Structure, Historical Background, Number of Personnel of Budget Base, and Budget 2 Special Feature Special Feature1: Promoting the Prevention of Recidivism 111315 Introduction of the duties assumed by each department of the Ministry of Justice Minister's Secretariat International Affairs Division Facilities Division Judicial System Department Civil Affairs Bureau Criminal Affairs Bureau Corrections Bureau Rehabilitation Bureau Human Rights Bureau Litigation Bureau Immigration Services Agency Public Security Intelligence Agency Public Security Examination Commission Research and Training Institute of the Ministry of Justice Qualifications and Employment 21 23 25 27 29 31 33 35 37 39 41 42

-Employment Examination for Services .
-42

-5 Making the Ministry of Justice More Familiar

-History of the red-brick building of the Ministry of Justice · 43
+Qualification Examinations Employment Examinations for Services Making the Ministry of Justice More Familiar History of the Red-Brick Building of the Ministry of Justice About the Ministry of Justice

-Main anniversaries and weekly/monthly events

-About the Ministry of Justice

-Structure, Historical Background, Number of Personnel of budget base, and Budget